2023 Chinese New Year Day is on Sunday, January 22, 2023

-Chinese New Year Day - 2022 Year of the Tiger
+Chinese New Year Day - 2023 Year of the Rabbit

-What is the animal sign for Chinese New Year 2022?
-2022 is the year of the Black Water Tiger.
-2022 Chinese New Year Day is on Tuesday, February 1, 2022, in the China time zone.
-The Chinese New Year's Eve is on Monday, January 31, 2022.
+What is the animal sign for Chinese New Year 2023?
+2023 is the year of the Black Water Rabbit.
+2023 Chinese New Year Day is on Sunday, January 22, 2023, in the China time zone.
+The Chinese New Year's Eve is on Saturday, January 21, 2023.
 They are national holidays in China.
 Usually, the New Year holiday is at least five days long from Chinese New Year's eve.
 Plus Saturday and Sunday, the legal holiday could expand to seven days long.

-The first day of Chinese Spring is on February 4, 2022.
-This date is called Li-Chun 立春, which means the start of the Spring.
+The first day of Chinese Spring is on February 4, 2023.
+This date is called Li-Chun 立春, which means the start of Spring.
 Chinese New Year Day usually is around the first day of Spring.
 Therefore the Chinese New Year holiday is also called Spring Festival 春節.
 Chinese New Year Day is the new moon date of the first lunar month.
 It's from the Chinese Lunar Calendar.
-The first day of the spring is the first day of Tiger month.
+The first day of spring is the first day of Tiger month.
 This date is the first day of the Chinese Astrological Year.
 This is from the Chinese Astrology Calendar, which is the calendar of Chinese Zodiac Signs.
-2022 is the year of the Black Tiger.
+2023 is the year of the Black Rabbit.

 Chinese New Year Day - Coming Years

 |2024||Green Wood Dragon||February 10, 2024||Saturday|

 |2026||Red Fire Horse||February 17, 2026||Tuesday|

 |2027||Red Fire Sheep||February 6, 2027||Saturday|

 - 2024 is the year of the Green Wood Dragon.
 2024 Chinese New Year Day is on Saturday, February 10, 2024.
 The new moon time at China Time Zone is 7:01 on 2/10/2024.